-(b) Fire Specialty Assignment and Engineer Pay

-- (i) Sergeants and PSOs assigned to a specialty assignment in the Fire Services Division of at least two (2) years shall receive a Incentive Pay of an additional two percent (2%) of base salary per month pay. - (ii) Employees who are qualified as Fire Engineers for the Department of Public Safety shall receive an additional two and one half percent (2.5%) of base salary per month pay. - (1) Fire Engineer shall be defined as any employee who has been fully qualified both mentally and physically capable to operate one or more pieces of City-owned firefighting pumping apparatus. - (2) Each qualified Fire Engineer must receive at least ten (10) hours of refresher training provided by the Department of Public Safety each year.
+- (b) Fire Specialty Assignment and Engineer Pay - Sergeants and PSOs assigned to a specialty assignment in the Fire Services Division of at least two (2) years shall receive an Incentive Pay of an additional two percent (2%) of base salary per month pay.
+During the term of this agreement, the City and RPPSOA agree to meet and mutually agree on a general definition of "additional duties performed when assigned to the Fire Division in a specialty assignment".
+This definition, when agreed upon, will form the basis for receipt of this stipend, rather than any specific duration of the assignment to the Fire Division.
+When agreement is reached, a side letter memorializing such agreement will be added to this MOA.
+The City will have the initial meeting on this item no later than 30 days after ratification, and the parties will negotiate the additional terms of the side-letter agreement no later than October 31, 2013.
+Until a mutually-agreed side letter is adopted, pay practices in effect as of June 30, 2013 will remain in effect. - (ii) Employees who are qualified as Fire Engineers for the Department of Public Safety shall receive an additional two and one half percent (2.5%) of base salary per month pay. - (1) Fire Engineer shall be defined as any employee who has been fully qualified both mentally and physically capable to operate one or more pieces of City-owned firefighting pumping apparatus. - (2) Each qualified Fire Engineer must receive at least ten (10) hours of refresher training provided by the Department of Public Safety each year.
 Any Public Safety Officer not completing the annual training will lose the Fire Engineer Pay increment until such time as the training is completed. - (3) The required hands-on field-testing for Fire Engineer shall be done at random by lottery, and at any time. - (4) Community Services Officers and Dispatchers are not eligible for Fire Engineer Pay.